 Gently but firmly press other piece of cardstock to the double sided tape and press secure.

 Cut out hearts in several different shapes and colors.
-I used a triple heart punch that I found at my local Hobby Lobby.
+I used this triple heart punch.
 With this punch you can cut and then layer the different colors if you want to.
 The different sized hearts look really nice together on the finished product.
 You can also use your Silhouette Cameo to cut different size and shape hearts.

 Using the single sided tape, affix different length pieces of craft twine to the punched hearts, and then to the inside of the shadow box card.
 I will admit – I had to really work to table my OCD on this step – it looks better when the hearts are more sporadic than symmetrical.
 Add as many or as few hearts as you want to – until it looks just the way you want it.